A Weekend in Belgrade

 Day 2

-Another sunny day and we were up and on our feet early.
-We left the room before breakfast as we had only planned to walk around the block to get some fresh air.
+It was another sunny day, and we were up and on our feet early.
+We left the room before breakfast, as we had only planned to walk around the block to get some fresh air.
 It was so nice that we just kept walking and walking.
-It is one of our favorite things to do, watching a city wake up.
+Watching a city wake up is one of our favorite things to do.

-The pianist at the Moscow Hotel tempted us to opt for breakfast but the prices were higher than what we were ready to pay.
-Instead, we found a cozy coffee shop with freshly baked bread and it did the trick.
+The pianist at the Moscow Hotel tempted us to have breakfast, but the prices were higher than we were ready to pay.
+Instead, we found a cozy coffee shop with freshly baked bread, and it did the trick.

 Traffic passing through Slavija Square in Belgrade, Serbia